To help you plan your adventures, I’ve put together this list showcasing 10 of my favorite waterfalls within two hours of Philly.

 Even if it’s dry when you visit, the park’s namesake Ringing Rocks are well worth checking out as they make a very unique sound when struck with a hammer.

-Bushkill Falls is the name of a privately-owned park located near Stroudsburg about two-hours from Philly.
+Bushkill Falls is the name of a privately-owned park located near Stroudsburg about two hours from Philly, and is one of my picks for one of the best waterfalls in PA.
 There are 8 waterfalls located in this park and many are connected via boardwalks.
 There is an admission price to visit these waterfalls, but they offer easy access for those looking for some of the region’s top waterfalls.

 Note that since Bushkill Falls is a privately-owned park, it is closed during the winter and has operating hours.
 Make sure it will be open prior to heading out to visit.